Employment

 Full-time Employment

-increased by 100 jobs
+decreased by 800 jobs

 from the previous month and